tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 ## Udacity's Nanodegrees

+How do you implement continuous learning in your career?
 My company recently provided access and enrollment to [Udacy's Nanodegree programs](https://www.udacity.com/courses/all), among other learning resources (such as Big Ranch Nerd).
 I'm starting an [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801?v=ad1) program, which is co-created by Google.

 A "nanodegree" is a degree that has a granular focus on a specific skill, and takes about 9-12 months to complete.
 The course instructors recommend that you devote a specific block each day to working on the degree (about 8-10 hours a week).
 I find that dedicating the first hour of my day to the course is about the only way I can fit in in.
 Then I try to follow up with another hour before bed.